IevaKazlauskaite/IevaKazlauskaite.github.io/_pages/about.md

 ---

 <font size="-0.5">
 I hold a Biometrika Postdoctoral Research Fellowship at the Department of Engineering, University of Cambridge.
-I'm a Postdoctoral By-Fellow at Churchill College.
+I'm a visiting research at the British Antarctic Survey (BAS) working with Scott Hosking in the <a href="[https://www.bas.ac.uk/team/science-teams/ai-lab/" target="_blank">Artificial Intelligence Lab</a> and Robert Arthern in the <a href="https://www.bas.ac.uk/team/science-teams/ice-and-past-climate/" target="_blank">Ice Dynamics and Palaeoclimate team</a>.
+I'm also a Postdoctoral By-Fellow at Churchill College.

   Prior to that, I was a Research Associate in the same Department funded by the EPSRC <a href="https://iconicmath.org/" target="_blank">ICONIC</a> grant.
 I completed my doctoral degree at the University of Bath, UK in 2020 working on Gaussian processes.
 During my doctoral studies I spent 3 years in industry as a Research Engineer at the Frostbite Physics Team at Electronic Arts, Guildford, UK.
 I hold an MMath degree from Durham University, UK.
 </font>